Oloqq/crocheteer/docs/draft/3_Pattern as a formal language.md

 ```

 ![alt text](images/image-10.png)
-The working direction is counter-clockwise
+The working direction here is counter-clockwise

 There are now two independent workable perimeters labeled A and B on figure X (image-10).
 After `attach(x, _)`, the hook is in position `x`, as if `goto` was used.
 Let's create one "branch" of the letter Y and color it blue.
 The technique for attaching should be such that it leaves part A with 9 stitches available, as we used a chain of 3 stitches, and there were 6 stitches between `mark(x)` and `anchor(x, 3)`.
 ```